-If you assumed office between October 1, 2018, and December 31, 2018, and filed an assuming office statement, you are not required to file an annual statement until March 2, 2020, or April 1, 2020, whichever is applicable.
-In that case, the annual statement will cover the day after you assumed office through December 31, 2019.
-(See Reference Pamphlet, page 6, for additional exceptions.)
+If you assumed office between October 1, 2019, and December 31, 2019, and filed an assuming office statement, you are not required to file an annual statement until March 2, 2021, or April 1, 2021, whichever is applicable.
+The annual statement will cover the day after you assumed office through December 31, 2020.
+(See Reference Pamphlet, page 6, for additional exceptions.